Business Risks

 Main initiatives In the midst of a changing business environment, the Group has been creating new and highly unique value for society and customers by leveraging its strengths, such as real estate development capabilities based on the “market-in” concept and a commitment to quality in urban development and real estate-related services.

-Drawing on these strengths, in order to respond to changes in social and industrial structure and the growing awareness of society and customers toward sustainability, we have established the DX & Innovation Management Dept. and the Sustainability Management Dept., which are responsible for the research and development of new business fields, planning, and promotion of innovation creation, digital strategies, as well as initiatives for sustainability, etc.
+Drawing on these strengths, in order to respond to changes in social and industrial structure and the growing awareness of society and customers toward sustainability, we have established the DX & Innovation Planning Dept. and the Sustainability Management Dept., which are responsible for the research and development of new business fields, planning, and promotion of innovation creation, digital strategies, as well as initiatives for sustainability, etc.

 Risk item 7) Risk caused by disasters (earthquakes, typhoons, floods, tsunamis, volcanic eruptions, major fires, epidemics of infectious diseases, etc.) that have a major impact on customers and business continuity Risk Category (C) Disaster risk

-Main initiatives The Group recognizes that the frequency of disasters has increased, and this is an important social issue.
+Main initiatives The Group recognizes that the frequency of various disasters has increased, and this is an important social issue.
 Based on discussions with government and disaster preparedness experts, we are working to ensure the safety and security in the event a disaster occurs.
 We engage in disaster preparedness activities to ensure that, if a disaster occurs, its impact is minimized and the Group and its employees are able to continue business and their normal lives.
 We have formulated a business continuity action plan (BCP) in the event of a disaster.

 Regarding earthquakes, fires, storms, floods, and other sudden accidents, we have set up regulations for responses to torrential rains and flooding, formulated a disaster response manual, and created a disaster preparedness guidebook for distribution to residents, management associations, tenants, and facility users in the properties we own to ensure their safety and bring them peace of mind when a disaster occurs.